Glasses For Visual Impairment

 E-Scoop glasses are customized glasses designed for people with early stages of vision loss.
 By combining 5 different optical characteristics, E-Scoop glasses may help you or your loved ones use their remaining vision to drive, read, use the computer and much more.

-Dr. John Pino is a member of The International Academy of Low Vision Specialists, the leading low vision organization in the US.
+Dr. John Pino is a member of The International Academy of Low Vision Eye Doctors, the leading low vision organization in the US.
 Dr. John Pino provides low vision patients from Nashville, Lebanon, Kentucky, and Georgia with prescription low vision glasses that help them regain their independence.

 What Are E-Scoop Glasses?